-c) Financial Instruments
+d) Financial Instruments

-The carrying values of the Company's financial instruments, consisting of cash, accounts payable and accrued liabilities, and due to related party, approximate their fair value because of the short maturity of these instruments.
+The carrying values of the Company's financial instruments, consisting of cash, accounts payable and accrued liabilities, and amounts due to administrative services company and related party, approximate their fair value.
 The Company's operations are outside the United States and some of its assets and liabilities have exposure to market risks from changes in foreign currency rates.
 The Company's financial risk is the risk that arises from fluctuations in foreign exchange rates and the degree of volatility of these rates.
 Currently, the Company does not use derivative instruments to reduce its exposure to foreign currency risk.